Skip to main content

 Dataset types

-A Datalab can contain up to four different datasets, each serving a specific purpose:
+A Datalab can contain up to four datasets, each serving a specific purpose:

 DatasetRequiredType descriptionKey columns